 1. Watermelon and mint salad

-Watermelon is a quintessential healthy summer snack.
+Watermelon is a quintessential summer snack.
 Dice up one cup of juicy, cold watermelon and sprinkle a few mint leaves on top for a refreshing and low-calorie snack.
 One cup of diced watermelon has 46 calories,2 so it’s the perfect way to fill up without adding empty calories to your day.

 Photo by Rodion Kutsaev on Unsplash